stasson/standard-commit/README.md

 ### commitizen

-standard-commit is inspired by The [commitizen](https://github.com/commitizen/cz-cli) command line utility, which is configurable.
+standard-commit is highly inspired by the [commitizen](https://github.com/commitizen/cz-cli) command line utility, which is configurable.